vadimpronin/guacamole-lite/docs/advanced-configuration.md

 To manage these settings flexibly, `guacamole-lite` merges them from three sources: default settings, encrypted tokens, and query parameters.

+The `connection` object in the token must contain either a `type` property (for creating a new connection to RDP, VNC, etc.) or a `join` property (for joining an existing connection by its ID).
+These two properties are mutually exclusive.

 #### Merging Connection Settings

 The `connectionDefaultSettings` within `clientOptions` serve as a baseline for all connections.
 These defaults can be